 Sharing your fundraiser is the key to getting donations, but the true foundation of a successful fundraiser is a compelling story.
 In this article, we’ll share some tips for writing your story and making sure it is compelling for your readers.
-You can also visit our community if you’d like to read tips directly from other organizers.

 This may sound like an obvious first step, but it’s very important to plan out what you would like to say in your story.
 This is your chance to tell potential donors who you are, why you’re raising money, and how the funds will be used.
 Take some time to gather your thoughts and even write a draft before you officially publish your fundraiser.

 You will also be able to add photos and videos to your story, which can really make it stand out, so we recommend collecting any that you’d like to use.

 You can also use these templates on Canva to create a unique visual to include in your story!

 Say the most in your first 3 sentences